Legal issues in airsoft: India

 Airsoft is an unrecognized sporting activity in India.
 Officially, mention of this sport does not exist in Indian sports guidelines, laws or documents.
-Therefore, it does not come under any category of sports or recreational activities.
+Therefore, it does not come under any legal category of sports or recreational activities.

-India does not have an airsoft manufacturing sector like most other nations.
-Thus every need for this activity has to be met through imports.
-Since the Indian Customs and the government are not aware about the existence of this sport or the nature of equipment used, imports will get seized citing resemblance to firearms.
-Inclusion of these items under Toy category rarely happens due to lack of awareness.
-There is also the risk of wrong classification under prohibited airgun caliber since only .177 cal is allowed for conditional civilian import into India.
+India does not have an airsoft manufacturing sector and all materials for the activity must be obtained through imports.
+Since the Indian Customs services and the government are not aware of the existence of the sport or the nature of the equipment used, imports may be seized due to their resemblance to firearms.
+Inclusion of these items under the toy category rarely happens due to lack of awareness.
+There is also the risk of incorrect classification under a prohibited air gun caliber since a maximum of .177 cal is allowed for conditional civilian import into India.
 Detained items may be destroyed or sent for lab tests depending on the situation, with long waiting periods to obtain results.

-Another side of non-recognition is the pseudo legal nature of this activity, since it is not mentioned anywhere.
-This has resulted in a thriving black market which effectively destroyed the true nature of this sport in India.
-Entry level equipment are being sold at more than premium prices with active support from corrupt authorities.
-This ended up turning airsoft into a collection activity than a field sport.
+Another aspect of non-recognition is the pseudo-legal nature of the activity.
+This has resulted in a thriving black market where entry level equipment is sold above premium prices with active support from corrupt authorities.

-This does not mean airsoft as a sport is not happening in India.
-It is unorganized and in a much smaller scale than developed nations.
-Also some imports are successful, but these are mostly exception than norm.
+This does not mean that airsoft as a sport does not happen in India.
+It is unorganized and at a much smaller scale than in developed countries.

-There is also recognized airsoft community in India like Airsoft Sporting Community of India (ASCI).
+There are also recognized airsoft communities in India such as the Airsoft Sporting Community of India (ASCI).

 Ireland

 The status of airsoft in Ireland was changed after the 2006 Criminal Justice Act, which amended the previous Firearms Acts.
-Where once authorisation or a license was required for all devices which fired a projectile from a barrel, the law now defines a firearm as (amongst other things):
+While previously authorisation or a license was required for all devices which fired a projectile from a barrel, the law now defines a firearm as (amongst other things):